Theoretical Studies of alpha Clustering in Nuclei and Beyond

 \subsection{Prospects 2: Fission}

 The dual rotational modes may have another completely different relevance.
 That is the nuclear fission \cite{fission_book}.
 Before fission, the nucleus may be deformed, and shows a compact-object rotation like many other heavy deformed nuclei.
-In the case of fast neutron capture, the nucleus gains higher values of angular momenta.
+In the case of fast neutron capture, for instance, the nucleus gains a certain value of angular momentum.
 This angular momentum is conserved.
 After passing around scission point during the fission process, two fragments are formed, and their mutual rotation likely occurs.
-This mutual rotation should basically belong to distant-object rotation.
-For this distant-object rotation, excitation energies must be very low compared to compact-object rotation at the same angular momentum, and states may be quasi-degenerate for a certain period of time, behaving like a linear motion.
+This mutual rotation should belong to distant-object rotation.
+For this distant-object rotation, excitation energies must be very low compared to compact-object rotation at the same angular momentum, and states may be quasi-degenerate, which is a favorable situation for a linear motion.
 If the nucleus gains a high value of the angular momentum at an initial stage of fission, this angular momentum is maintained.
 However, after scission point, the two fragments may start certain distant-object rotations, taking certain amount of angular momentum.
-As this mode has very low excitation energies as compared to compact-object rotation, the nucleus may decay from its high angular momentum state populated by fast neutron capture to a low-excitation-energy state of similar angular momentum.
-This means that a sizable energy may be released to neutron emission.
-This mechanism may fascilitate fission process.
+As this mode has very low excitation energies as compared to compact-object rotation, the nucleus may decay from its finite-angular-momentum state populated by fast neutron capture to a low-excitation-energy states of similar angular momenta.
+This means that a sizable energy may be released to neutron emission, with larger phase space.
+This mechanism may facilitate fission processes with neutron emission(s).

 On the other hand, individual fission fragments likely generate own rotational modes, which are compact-object rotations.
 The angular momenta of distant-object rotation is then coupled with or transferred to those of such compact-object rotations.
-The interplay between the distant-object rotation and the compact-object rotation may thus occur in certain types of fission with neutron emissions, for instance.
+The interplay between the distant-object rotation and the compact-object rotation may thus occur in certain types of fission.
 As recently explored in \cite{wilson_2021}, the time evolution of the angular-momentum distribution contains exciting open questions, and in such studies, the interplay between the compact-objet and the distant-object rotational modes can be an interesting aspect.
 It is mentioned that simultaneous emergence of compact-object and distant-object modes may result in spontaneous fission, as another interesting subject. \\